Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This gives us how much is added per value.
-The difference is the same across all numbers making a set of 7,7,7,7,7,7,7 per value.
+The difference is the same across all numbers, making a set of 7,7,7,7,7,7,7 per value.

 <br /><br />